Premises Liability Lawsuits

 There are many types of general premises liability claims.
 Slip and fall cases, for instance, may involve a home or business owner who failed to clean up a spill, causing fall injuries.
-Similarly, claims for dog bite injuries can be made against owners who keep dangerous animals.
+Similarly, claims for dog attack injuries can be made against owners who keep dangerous animals.
 Negligent security is also a kind of premises liability action that can be initiated against a property owner who did not adequately protect those on their property from criminal activity.

-These are only some of the many types of legal claims that can arise out of unsafe conditions on property – Massachusetts premises liability lawyers have secured millions for injured plaintiffs in these and similar situations.
+These are only some of the many types of legal claims that can arise out of unsafe conditions on the property – Massachusetts premises liability attorneys have secured millions for injured plaintiffs in these and similar situations.
 But, one particular claim from the Boston area involving a swimming pool accident has recently garnered a great deal of attention.

 Swimming Pool Accident Near Lawrence, Massachusetts

 Swimming pools have certain inherent dangers, and pool mishaps are a relatively common source of premises liability claims.
 Failure to warn divers of shallow water, the lack of a fence to prevent young children from drowning, or inadequate supervision may all lead to a claim.

 One recently-concluded Massachusetts swimming pool lawsuit resulted in the largest personal injury jury verdict in the state thus far in 2011.
 While visiting family in Massachusetts, 29-year old Robin Aleo broke her neck when the pool slide she was using collapsed.
 Ultimately, she was taken off life support, and her family filed a wrongful death action.